 - Mould the dough into the tart case (making sure it fits really snugly everywhere) and trim the excess with a sharp knife.
 Patch up any holes or thin edges with the off-cuts and pierce the bottom of the pastry with a fork in a few places.

 - Place the lined tart case back in the fridge while you heat up the oven to to 175° C / 350° F.

 - Once the oven is ready, line the inside of the pastry case with a large piece of baking paper (I crumple it first so that it’s more flexible) and then arrange baking beads (or whatever you use instead) on top of the pastry.
 Blind bake for 15 minutes.

 - After 15 minutes, take the beads and the baking paper off and return to the tart to the oven for another 10-15 minutes – until the dough no longer looks raw.
 Allow it to cool completely.

 - Place the broken up chocolate pieces and coconut cream in a clean glass or metal bowl over a bain marie (water bath).
 Warm them both up on the lowest setting (the water underneath should barely simmer and not boil) until the chocolate has been melted.
 Make sure the water does not touch the bowl the chocolate is in.

 - Once the chocolate has melted, gently stir it into the cream with a wire whisk, then add almond milk, amaretto and maple syrup.
 You can adjust the amount of syrup to taste, but make sure you compensate by adding more almond milk (if you end up using less maple syrup than I did).

 - Allow the mixture to cool down and fill the tart case.

 - Transfer the filled tart case into the fridge.
 Allow it to set for at least 8 hours (overnight is best).
 PS: this tart sets quite firm, but it wasn’t quite set when I took these photos, hence it looks a little softer.

-**From a tin of low-sodium chickpeas or home cooked chickpeas, it is explained here.
+*AQUAFABA – liquid from a tin/jar of low-sodium chickpeas or home cooked chickpeas.